ieeevr/2024-test/attend/diversity-and-inclusion-scholarship/index.md

     </p>
     <p>
     The deadline for application is the <strong>10th of March 2023</strong>.
 The deadline is 23:59:59 AoE (Anywhere on Earth) == GMT/UTC-12:00, no matter where the submitter is located.
 Recipients of the Scholarship will be informed by the 20th of March 2023.
-    The deadline for application is the 15th of March 2021.
-The deadline is 23:59:59 AoE (Anywhere on Earth) == GMT/UTC-12:00, no matter where the submitter is located.
-Recipients of the Scholarship will be informed by the 22nd of March 2021.
     </p>

     <h2>Questions?</h2>